 Graphic representation of Earth with bright lines representing energy connecting points across the globe.
 On the surface of the landmasses there are various sustainable energy sources such as solar panels and wind farms.
 The planet is floating in space.

-Sustainability is one of the defining societal challenges of our time, and higher education has a crucial role to play in helping learners understand both its scientific foundations and its wider social implications.
-For some disciplines, this connection is obvious.
+Sustainability is a defining societal challenge and higher education has a role to play in equipping learners to engage competently with its complexity.
+For some disciplines, this comes naturally.
 For others, physics among them is less so.

 Why sustainability in physics matters

-Physics is often characterised as a “hard, pure” discipline, focused on abstract models, mathematical formalism, and universal laws.
-This has historically pushed social and environmental considerations to the margins of the curriculum.
-Yet physics underpins many of the systems at the heart of sustainability debates: energy generation, climate modelling, materials, transport, and infrastructure.
+Physics is often characterised as a hard, pure discipline, where well‑established laws, standardised models and agreed methods take precedence over questions of use, context or application.
+This has pushed social and environmental considerations to the margins of the curriculum.
+Yet physics underpins many of the systems at the heart of sustainability debates: energy generation, climate modelling, materials, transport and infrastructure.

 Recent external drivers, including the QAA Physics Subject Benchmark Statement (2025), now explicitly encourage sustainability to be included in physics degrees.
 Internally, the OU’s commitment to environmental sustainability and civic responsibility strengthens this imperative.
-The challenge is doing so in ways that preserve disciplinary integrity and do not add unsustainable workload for staff.
+The challenge is doing so in ways that preserve the character of the discipline and do not add unsustainable workload for staff.

 A light touch, discipline authentic approach